 “Swarajya Ha Majha Janmasiddha Hakka Ahe”

 Kesari Wada was previously known as Gaikwad Wada.
 Located in Narayan Peth, this wada built by Gaikwad Sarkar is also the birthplace of Pune’s first newspaper- Kesari.
-Despite the several changes over time, the printing press in the wada still stands and is open for public viewing.
+Despite several changes over time, the printing press in the wada still stands and is open for public viewing.

 The modern day Kesari Wada also acts as a museum where Lokmanya Tilak’s belongings are displayed along with one of the initial flags of our country.
 Lokmanya Tilak’s books, clothing, his watch, and a replica of the Mandalay jail where he was locked in are some of the popular attractions of this museum.